Jaderpolli/Collatz-Conjecture/README.md

 # Stochastic-like characteristics in Collatz Map

-In this repository, all codes necessary to study the presence of stochastic behavior into the hailstone sequences of the Collatz Map are provided.
+In this repository, all codes necessary to study the presence of stochastic behavior in the hailstone sequences of the Collatz Map are provided.
 These codes were used to obtain the results of the paper "Stochastic-like characteristics of arithmetic dynamical
-systems: the Collatz hailstone sequences" with contributin authors Jaderson G. Polli, E. P. Raposo, G. M. Viswanathan and M. G. E. da Luz.
+systems: the Collatz hailstone sequences" with contributing authors Jaderson G. Polli, E. P. Raposo, G. M. Viswanathan and M. G. E. da Luz.

 ## Description